hemisemidemipresent/cyberquincy/parser/README.md

 ```

 In contrast, this takes in EITHER
-1. a natural number AND a mode
+1. a natural number AND a mode (`q!<command> 4 abr`)
-2. just a map.
+2. just a map. (`q!<command> logs`)

 Another key parser to be aware of is `AnyOrderParser`.
-It's pretty simple: you provide a list of parsers and the command parser will look for an order-agnostic match.
+It's pretty simple: you provide a list of parsers and the command parser will look for a match ignoring the ordering of the arguments/parsers.
 Here's an example:

 ```js
 const parsed = CommandParser.parse(